Learn About Our Mission

 EQUINE: Relating to or affecting Horses, mules, and other equine family members.
 They can be compared to the behavior of humans.

-Equine therapy has been used for people with various mental health problems (such as depression, anxiety, eating disorders, and developmental issues) and is sometimes called equine-assisted psychotherapy.
+Equine therapy sessions help people with different mental health disorders.
+These issues include depression, anxiety, eating disorders, and developmental problems.
+This type of therapy is also known as equine-assisted psychotherapy.

 This type of therapy falls under animal-assisted treatment, where a person interacts with an animal such as a dog or cat to work through some emotional or psychological issues or traumas that you might not be able to address during standard therapy.
-However, in equine therapy, the therapist is referred to as a horse whisperer who does their best to help clients interact with horses over an extended period.

-The study suggests that it can be very beneficial because equine therapy is a recent development in treating psychological issues.
+Studies have shown that it can be very beneficial because equine therapy is a recent development in treating psychological issues.

 Equine therapy helps patients better understand their emotions and feelings.
 Working with horses brings feelings of fear, anger, resentment, sadness, loneliness, joy, and peace to the surface.